 - Second Semester Young Entrepreneurship Program.

-Throughout their time in middle school all of our Scholars will give back to our communities and learn the value of service to others through our volunteer program.
+Throughout their time in upper school all of our Scholars will give back to our communities and learn the value of service to others through our volunteer program.
 But for our scholars participating in our Service Learning and Volunteering major, they will expand upon these lessons through a yearlong service project, programs that teach ways to affect positive change in their communities, and become empathetic citizens who strive to impact the lives of others.
 Some of the additional courses included are:

 In this signature cross-age peer program, DNA 7th and 8th grades students serve as mentors to our grades 3-6th grade students.
 This course provides growth and learning opportunities for both mentors and mentees focusing on building self-esteem, empathy and moral reasoning, intrapersonal communication and conflict resolution skills.
 Our 7th and 8th grades scholars receive training and are also provided an adult mentor for themselves to serve as a model of mentorship.

 This course focuses on teaching Scholars to become self-sufficient, engaged global citizens, and to develop their leadership skills taking part in on-campus clubs, student government, local community and civic causes as it relates to youth development, social and restorative justice.
 This is an open-ended course based on project-based learning, which is designed to help DNA Scholars to explore issues that matter to them.